The Benefits of Pre-Stained Cedar Siding and Decking

-When it comes to deciding on whether to choose a pre-stained cedar siding or decking for your project many people often fall back on cost alone to make their choice.
-But there are actually many added benefits to investing in a pre-stained cedar for your project that will actually save you more money over time.
+When it comes to deciding on whether to choose a pre-stained cedar siding or decking for their project, many people often prefer decking based on up-front costs alone.
+This isn’t always the best course of action though, as there are many added benefits to using pre-stained cedar for your project.
+In many cases using pre-stained cedar siding will actually save you more money over time over decking.

 Unless you’re going for an aged look to your cedar siding or decking, it’s recommended to use pre-stained cedar before you begin your project.
 Untreated cedar often has some degree of “mill glaze” on it, this is a smoothness that is caused by the mill blades.
 The heat from the blades has a tendency to polish the wood, sealing the grain – mill glaze – making it more difficult to get a deep stain that won’t wear off in a year.
 If you’re going to pre-stain your own cedar siding or decking, make sure to use an oxalic acid on the cedar to help remove the mill glaze.
 Allow time for the wood to properly dry before applying the stain.
 All of the extra steps alone involved in staining your own cedar are enough to convince you in investing in a pre-stained choice.
 But wait, there’s more.